openrport/openrport/docs/client-auth.md

 ## Client Authentication
 The Rportd can read client auth credentials from three different sources.
-1. A "hardcoded" single pair of client credentials
+1. A "hardcoded" single client credentials
 2. A file with client credentials
 3. A database table